 First, Content Personalization – content should be perfectly tailored to users’ profile and past behaviours.
 With tracking advancements, websites have access to users’ data on an unparalleled level.
 Combining this data with complex algorithms (e.g. a Netflix-type of recommendation engine) or simple heuristics (if you clicked on ‘donuts’ once, I’ll show you lots of donuts everywhere) allows marketers to target users with content that is much more relevant to their interests.
 Not only do these efforts boosts engagement, but they also create a better experience for users that have grown tired of distracting content with click-baity titles.
 We’re likely to see a lot more content personalization even for smaller digital players.
 Technological availability means that tools that were once only used by companies like Amazon can now be used by smaller websites.

 Second, Marketing Apps – instead of injecting a heap of content on a website, an increasing number of companies opt to provide a much more personal experience by creating content-focused applications for their users.
 This not only provides better user experience and allows for deeper engagement, but it can also feed much more precise data to the personalization algorithms we mentioned before.
 So, rather than just knowing that a website visitor spent X amount of time on a certain page or scrolled over a button, an app can tell marketers the user’s location, connection to various WIFI hotspots, etc. This data can be used for more personalized and immersive user experience.
+This can be taken to an even higher point using technologies such as augmented and virtual reality, which immerse the user completely and blur the lines between your online and offline reality.

 2. Big Data.